Can Dogs Eat Tomato Sauce?

 • Chives

-Although the amount of toxins that harm dogs in these additional ingredients in the tomato sauce is not known, they are known to be toxic.
+Although the amount of toxins that harm dogs in these additional ingredients in the tomato sauce is unknown, they are known to be toxic.

 This can harm dogs when taken, especially in large quantities.